-Michael Gene Sullivan (Resident Playwright, Actor, SFMT Collective) has performed in, written, and/or directed over twenty SFMT productions.
-As an actor, Sullivan has also appeared in productions at the American Conservatory Theater, Denver Center Theater Company, Theatreworks, Magic Theatre, Lorraine Hansberry Theater, San Francisco Shakespeare Festival, Berkeley Repertory Theater, and San Jose Repertory Theater.
-In addition to directing for SFMT Michael has also directed for the San Francisco Shakespeare Festival, African American Shakespeare Company, Mystic Bison Theater, and Circus Finelli.
+Michael Gene Sullivan (Director, Writer, SFMT Collective) has performed in, written, and/or directed over thirty SFMT productions.
+As an actor Sullivan has also appeared in productions at the American Conservatory Theater, Denver Center Theater Company, Theatreworks, Magic Theatre, Lorraine Hansberry Theater, San Francisco Shakespeare Festival, Berkeley Repertory Theater, and San Jose Repertory Theater.
+In addition to directing SFMT shows, such as Killing Time, 1600 Transylvania Avenue, Red State, and For The Greater Good, Michael has also directed for the San Francisco Shakespeare Festival, African American Shakespeare Company, Mystic Bison Theater, and Circus Finelli.
 In 1992 he became a Contributing Writer for the Mime Troupe, and the Resident Playwright in 2000.
-His scripts for SFMT include GodFellas, Red State (2008 nominee, Best Original Script, San Francisco Bay Area Theater Critics Circle), and Too Big To Fail (2009 nominee, Best Original Script, San Francisco Bay Area Theater Critics Circle), and Posibilidad, or Death of the Worker.
-He is also author of an award-winning one person show, "Did Anyone Ever Tell You - You Look Like Huey P. Newton?", and "1984", his critically acclaimed stage adaptation of George Orwells dystopic novel.
-"1984" opened at the Actors' Gang Theatre under the Direction of Tim Robbins in 2006, and has since been performed in Europe, Asia, Australia, Central and South America, has had several tours of the United States, and has been published in English and Catalan.
+His scripts for SFMT include 1600 Transylvania Avenue, GodFellas, Red State (2008 nominee, Best Original Script, San Francisco Bay Area Theater Critics Circle), and Too Big To Fail (2009 nominee, Best Original Script, San Francisco Bay Area Theater Critics Circle), Posibilidad, For The Greater Good.
+Non-SFMT scripts include his all-woman political farce Recipe, (Central Works, winner of the Israel Baran Playwriting Award,) his adaptation of Dickens' A Christmas Carol, (Open Door Theatre, Sheffield, England,) the historical drama fugitive/slave/act, and his award-winning one person show, Did Anyone Ever Tell You - You Look Like Huey P. Newton?
+His critically acclaimed stage adaptation of George Orwell's dystopic novel 1984 opened at the Actors' Gang Theatre under the direction of Tim Robbins in 2006, and has since been performed in Europe, Asia, Australia, Central and South America, has had several tours of the United States, and has been published in English and Catalan.
 Michael is also a blogger for the political website, The Huffington Post.

 Karen Runk (Production Stage Manager, Web Programmer) moved to SF with the intention of only staying for a few months.
 Nearly two decades later she's still here!
 This is largely due to the talented folks at the Troupe.
 Runk first experienced the Troupe by stage managing two 97 youth projects, Revenger Rat Meets the Merchant of Death and Inside Out.
 After which she ran screaming into the arms of the Magic Theatre and there she stayed, contently for two years.
 The Troupe then wooed her back for their 99 Summer Production City For Sale.
 Still under the Troupes wooing spell she's stage managed a plethora of their summer shows and has only managed to escape, successfully, one full summer back in 02 when she worked with SFShakes.